anshumandas/whatsApp-fire/README.md

 2. NOTE you will either need to **refresh** the ACCESS_TOKEN everyday or get a Permanent token from Meta
 3. Test sending messages using

+   https://developers.facebook.com/apps/{some number}/whatsapp-business/wa-dev-console/?business_id={some number}

+   Or (see the first few commits for this as was removed later on)

    ```
    npm start
    ```

    at the root level of the project and click the button on the browser
-4. Create ngrok tunnel.
+5. Create ngrok tunnel.
 See https://dashboard.ngrok.com/get-started/your-authtoken then

    ```
    ngrok http 127.0.0.1:5001
    ```
-5. Add the Webhook URL (similar to https://`<some code string>`.ngrok-free.app/`<firebase app name>`/us-central1/webhook)
+6. Add the Webhook URL (similar to https://`<some code string>`.ngrok-free.app/`<firebase app name>`/us-central1/webhook)
-6. Subcribe to "messages" webhook field
+7. Subcribe to "messages" webhook field
-7. Run the following
+8. Run the following

    ```
    cd functions
    npm run serve
    ```
-8. You can initiate the first conversation
+9. You can initiate the first conversation

    * by sending a template message to the recipient phone (This is chargable by Meta)
    * recipient initiates by calling (deeplink)[https://api.whatsapp.com/send?phone=`<the business phone number>`&text=hi] (This is not charged)